g-oikonomou/sensniff/README.md

 sensniff is distributed under the terms of the 3-clause BSD license.
 See [LICENSE](https://github.com/g-oikonomou/sensniff/blob/master/LICENSE).

-sensniff has been developed and tested on Ubuntu and Mac OS X. sensniff does not work on Windows (and most likely never will).
+sensniff has been developed and tested on Ubuntu and Mac OS X.

+Windows support (experimental), thanks to @yerpj.

 How to Use
 ==========